Founder, Artistic Director

 Bardo has contributed writings to galleryELL, was a participating artist and juror for 5th Avenue SAW before becoming a board member and was a mentor and contributing writer to ART21 Educators.
 She collaborated on a NYC Public Artwork titled Ark for the Arts with fellow artist Isabelle Garbani that focused on climate change and resiliency in the community of Red Hook, Brooklyn.
 Bardo is Artistic Director, Co-founder and Curator of BioBAT Art Space and she curated the inaugural exhibition in January, 2019.

 John Ros is a Brooklyn-based, multi-disciplinary artist, professor and curator.
 They obtained an MFA from Brooklyn College, CUNY, and a BFA from the SUNY at Binghamton.

 John is currently the director and a professor at studioELL, an alternative, transient, hybrid space for higher education in studio art.
-They are also a founding director and curator at Intermission Museum of Art and serve as a curator at In-Visible Ink of the Museum of Freedom and Tolerance and are a part-time lecturer at the School of the Museum of Fine Art at Tufts University and in the First Year Program at Parsons School of Design, The New School.
+They are also a founding director and curator of Intermission Museum of Art, serve as a curator at In-Visible Ink of the Museum of Freedom and Tolerance and are a part-time lecturer at the School of the Museum of Fine Art at Tufts University and in the First Year Program at Parsons School of Design, The New School.
 John is a founding director and curator of Intermission Museum of Art and has served as Stand4 Gallery’s curator-in-residence since January 2020.
 John has over 16 years experience in higher education and 22 years experience curating exhibitions and developing community programs.